asphodelian/asphodelian/README.md

 ## Gabrielle Salamanca
-Welcome to @asphodelian github!
-Hope you enjoy your stay as you peruse my repos ✨
+Welcome to the @asphodelian github!
+Hope you enjoy your stay as you peruse my repos ✨ Currently a stats major planning to dive into data analytics and more.

 ## About Me
-Fast Facts
-- 🧑‍💻 I'm a stats major with a science emphasis
+- 🧑‍💻 My emphasis is in science
 - ▶️ Most current repo: Tableau-HW 📊
 - ⏺️ Upcoming repo: M449-Project
 - 🎨 Hobby artist